mobizt/FirebaseJson/README.md

 # The Firebase Json Arduino library for ESP8266/ESP32.

-The easiest Arduino library JSON parser, builder and editor, v 2.3.4.
+The easiest Arduino library JSON parser, builder and editor, v 2.3.5.

 FirebaseJson doesn't use the recursive call to parse or deserialize complex or nested JSON objects and arrays.

 This makes the library can use with the limited stack memory device.

-Able to Parse, create and Edit the simple or complex (depth nested) JSON object by just specify the relative node/element path.
+Able to Parse, create and edit the simple or complex (depth nested) JSON object by just specify the relative node/element path.

-This library supports any Arduino based MCU, ESP8266 and ESP32 are recommended.
+This library supports any Arduino based MCU, ESP8266, ESP32, Teensy 3.x (ARM-Cortext M4) and Teensy 4.x (ARM-Cortext M7) are recommended.

 ## Tested Devices

  * ESP8266
  * ESP32
+ * Teensy 3.6
+ * Teensy 4.0
+ * Teensy 4.1

 ## Features